mukil/dm4-sign-up/README.md

 *    `dm47-webactivator-0.4.6`-Bundle - Build from [sources](https://github.com/jri/dm4-webactivator)

-For the plugins mailbox validation process to run you must install this plugin with deepamehta4 on a web server with a `postfix` -> `Internet Site` like mail send functionality.
+**Operations:** For the plugins mailbox validation process to run you must install this plugin with deepamehta4 on a web server with a
+`postfix` -> `Internet Site` like mail send functionality.

 ## Download & Installation